johnascott1/Project1Final/grades/Lab 7 Questions.md

 1 is the most urgent (e.g. all servers down);
 5 is the least (e.g. missing mouse mat).

 Each ticket will have a unique integer ID.
 This is generated internally in the Ticket class.
+(We'll improve on this approach later in the semester when we cover databases.)

 When a problem is fixed, the ticket is removed from the list of open tickets and added to a separate list of resolved tickets.
-A string describing the resolution is stored in the Ticket, and the date the ticket was resolved.
+A String describing the resolution is stored in the Ticket, and the date the ticket was resolved.

 For this question, you'll add some features to the program.